 Tab Section Summary of Revisions Inputs Building Characteristics V2.2.2: Updated to enter no. of dwelling more or less than 2000 sf. specific for Multifamily building type selection V2.2.5: Updated to enter Annual Billing Data for Cooling and Heating Energy.
 V2.2.6: Updated Construction Type Cell: Changed pull down menu to clarify: "Gut Renovation (use Bundled Set)".
 You should not use "Gut Renovation" for HP only, ONLY use with Bundled Set.
-Layout and User interface Follows a General Data entry followed by ASHP /AHRI/NEEP specific data and GSHP data Eqpt Sched and Eligibility Ground Sourced Heat Pump Entry requires GSHP Heating and Cooling capacities and Efficiencies at different temperatures from the AHRI certificate as compared to those at temperatures used in v2.1 ERV Column Headers Renamed Sensible and Total ERV efficiency Column Headers more specific entries Bldg Data & Sizing All Sections - Partial Load Supplemental Fuel Choice V2.2.6: Limited the dropdown choice to be existing fuel from Inputs or "Electric Resistance".
-Results V2.2.6: Changed the incentive default values for part-load projects for Central Hudson, National Grid, and RGE/NYSEG.
+Layout and User interface Follows a General Data entry followed by ASHP /AHRI/NEEP specific data and GSHP data Eqpt Sched and Eligibility Ground Sourced Heat Pump Entry requires GSHP Heating and Cooling capacities and Efficiencies at different temperatures from the AHRI certificate as compared to those at temperatures used in v2.1 ERV Column Headers Renamed Sensible and Total ERV efficiency Column Headers more specific entries V3.4: ERV tab has been revised to include unoccupied airflow amount and removed occupied hour dropdown menu.
+Occupied hours now based on default values for the chosen building type.
+Bldg Data & Sizing All Sections - Partial Load Supplemental Fuel Choice V2.2.6: Limited the dropdown choice to be existing fuel from Inputs or "Electric Resistance".
+Results - V2.2.6: Changed the incentive default values for part-load projects for Central Hudson, National Grid, and RGE/NYSEG.